 - don't act the ugly American

-- try not to behave like a fool, for example getting drunk enough to pass out on the street (easy victim).
+- try not to behave like a fool, for example getting drunk passing out on the street (easy victim).

 Others would be:

 - don't get involved with drugs and

 - follow the law, this includes while driving and on the street